RohitW49/market-analysis-sql-excel/README.md

 # SQL Market Analytics Project

-📊 This project analyzes customer purchasing behavior and product performance using SQL queries on an Instacart-like dataset.
+📊 This project analyzes customer purchasing behavior and product performance using SQL queries.

 ## Project Overview
 The goal of this project is to extract insights from retail transaction data by performing SQL-based data cleaning, manipulation, and analysis.